 Anthurium is not the easiest houseplant to grow indoors.
 It can be fussy, but if you maintain ideal conditions – including high humidity – you can see it thrive in your home.
 Here are the basics of caring for flamingo flower:

 - TEMPERATURE: 61 – 75 degrees F (16 – 24 degrees C)

-- LIGHT: Bright, indirect
+- LIGHT: Bright, indirect light

-- HUMIDITY: Moderate
+- HUMIDITY: High humidity

 - SAFETY: Toxic to dogs and cats

-- DIFFICULTY: Moderate
+- DIFFICULTY: Challenging